All Angels: Daisy Chute

-Chute has since returned to her American and Scottish roots and spends most of her time songwriting in the Folk Americana genre.
-She has performed at sold out venues and festivals, such as Glastonbury.

-When she's not recording for her own project, you can hear her vocals and orchestrations on countless soundtracks for films, TV shows, games and for bands like Radiohead and Two Door Cinema Club.
-Working with top orchestras in London (LMO, LCO, LSO) and at top studios (Abbey Road, Air, Angel), she has contributed to soundtracks including The Sims 4, Star Wars Jedi Fallen Order, The Snowman and the Snowdog, Cleaning Up, David Attenborough's Alive at the Natural History Museum, and BAFTA-nominated The Informer, Athena, I Give It a Year, Shaun the Sheep and BAFTA-winning Theeb and Phantom Thread and many more.
+Her vocals and orchestrations feature on soundtracks for films, TV shows, games and for bands like Radiohead's 2016 album A Moon Shaped Pool and the Two Door Cinema Club's 2019 recording of Davide Rossi's arrangement of their 2012 song "Sun".
+She has contributed to soundtracks including The Sims 4, Star Wars Jedi: Fallen Order, The Snowman and the Snowdog, Cleaning Up, The Informer, I Give It a Year, Shaun the Sheep Movie, Theeb and Phantom Thread.
 She appeared in the feature film Yesterday as an onstage ukulele player at Wembley and vocalist on the soundtrack in 2019.

-Chute is the co-founder of HEARD Collective - an artist collective who promote and support women in music, and the co-writer of COVEN - a gig theatre show about witches set to tour in 2020.
+Chute is the co-founder of HEARD Collective, an artist collective who promote and support women in music.

-Represented by Talentbanq Agency and an award-winning artist, Chute came first in the Coffee Music Project singer-songwriter competition with her song 'London's on Fire' in 2018 and her 5 most recent singles are being played in over 600 stores worldwide as the Caffe Nero Artist of the Month.
+Chute came first in the Coffee Music Project singer-songwriter competition with her song "London's on Fire" in July 2018.
+For the period December 2019 to January 2020, Chute was the Caffè Nero Artist of the Month, with five of her singles played in all stores of the worldwide chain.

-In 2024 Daisy was part of Grammy-winning The Birdsong Project along with Brian Calvin, Danny Romeril, Deedee Cheriel, Duke Riley, Eggpicnic, Ernesto Yerena, Faith47, Isobel Harvey, Jim Houser, Joonbug, Kevin Earl Taylor, Keya Tama, Lovehawk, Mark Mothersbaugh, Monica Canilao, Ravi Zupa, Shepard Fairey, Sophie Wake, Tim Biskup, and TOMO77.
+In January 2021, the London Metropolitan Orchestra appointed Chute as the chorus mistress for their London Metropolitan Chorus.